UPDATED: Winter Storm Warning Issued for Twin Cities and Southern Minnesota; Up to 18 Inches of Snow Possible

 A major winter storm system will move across the Upper Midwest late Saturday into Sunday, bringing a large swath of heavy snowfall across Minnesota and Wisconsin.

-A broader area across the Upper Midwest could see 10 to 16 inches of snow, with a narrower corridor potentially receiving 15 to 20 inches.
-Parts of western and central Wisconsin could approach two feet of accumulation.
+A broader area of 8+” is expected across the Upper Midwest, with most seeing 10 to 16 inches of snow, with a narrower corridor potentially receiving 20+ inches.
+The higher totals are more likely across southeastern MN into western WI.

 The heaviest snowfall is expected Saturday evening through early Sunday morning, with snowfall rates potentially reaching up to 2 inches per hour, which could quickly overwhelm road crews and lead to rapidly deteriorating travel conditions.